Ethical issues in business can be an unforeseen and difficult challenge.

 Some of the ways employees steal from their companies include:

-Stealing company and trade secrets, as well as client information, could put your business at risk of loss due to competition or litigation.
+- Information: Stealing company information, trade secrets or client information is a form of workplace theft as well.
+This could put the business at a risk of loss and open it up to competition or litigation.

 Preventing Employee Theft

 Help avoid business ethics concerns by being thorough in your hiring process.
 Make certain you trust the employees you’re bringing in and ensure they will be respectful of your company’s property.

 You should also have a policy delineating what constitutes theft and the potential consequences for anyone caught stealing.
 Employees should read and agree to this policy before starting work at your company.
 A legally enforceable nondisclosure agreement could also help deter the theft of trade secrets or intellectual property.